- Bachelor's Degree

 The goals of baccalaureate nursing education at Baptist University are to:

-- Provide comprehensive direct and indirect patient-centered care for diverse populations along the health-illness continuum, in a variety of health care settings.
+- Provide comprehensive direct and indirect person-centered care for diverse populations along the health-illness continuum, in a variety of health care settings.

-- Promote quality and safety, as well as stewardship of health care resources.
+- Promote equity, inclusion, quality, and safety as well as stewardship of health care resources.

 - Use research to guide evidence-based practice.

-Provide an avenue for graduates of Associate Degree of Nursing and Diploma programs to attain the knowledge and competencies of the professional nurse at the baccalaureate level.
+- Provide an avenue for graduates of Associate Degree in Nursing and Diploma programs to attain the knowledge and competencies of the professional nurse at the baccalaureate level.

 Program Learning Outcomes